California's Great America Review

 Flat Rides

 Here are the reviews of all the Flat Rides at California's Great America.
 California's Great America has a very good flat ride collection with plenty of flat rides spread out throughout the park.
 Their best flat ride, without a doubt would have to be Drop Zone.
 Drop Zone is an Intamin 2nd Generation Freefall.
-It is a very fine drop tower and if it wern't for Top Gun, It would be the park's star attraction.
-Another flat ride that I rode there would be Survivor.
-Survivor is a DiskO with a hump in the middle.
+It is a very fine drop tower.
+Another flat ride that I rode there would be Tiki Twirl.
+Tiki Twirl is a Disk-O with a hump in the middle.
 It is a very fun ride.
-The traditional Disko seating makes it a much better ride.
+The traditional Disk-O seating makes it a much better ride.
 The frisbee they have here is also quite good.
 It spun really well, had some nice height, and was LIGHTYEARS better than La Revolution at Knotts Berry Farm.
 But then again, what Frisbee ISN'T Lightyears better than La Revolution at Knotts.
+They also have Orbit, which is an enterprise that surprisingly ran a really good program.
 They also have some Flyers here.
-While they were fun, they were also the only flyers that I have ever been on.
-(Stupid 2 hour Time Limit at Knoebels.)
+While they were fun, they are also on the weak side compared to other flyers I've ridden.
 They also have a breakdance in Planet Snoopy that I rode.
 And unfortunetly, it sucked.
 The spinning was really random and not very strong at all.
+But hey.
+It's meant to be a kids ride, so understandable.
 And then there's Endeavor.
 Oh, how I HATE that ride.
 Endeavor is basically a Looping Starship.
 And as you know, those are some of the worst rides ever.
 Aside from having a sh*tty program and only going upsidedown once, I managed to spare my balls on this ride by leaning foreward into the restraint, giving them some room.
 But did that stop the pain?
 NO!!!
 It just made my god damn chest hurt.
-That complets the flat rides that I rode when I went to California's Great America.
-They also have a spinning teacup style ride, an enterprise, some chairswings, a double decker carousel, a skyride, and a bunch of kiddy flats in Planet Snoopy.
+They also have a spinning teacup style ride, some chairswings, a double decker carousel, a skyride, and a bunch of kiddy flats in Planet Snoopy.

 Here is Drop Zone.
 The 2nd Generation Freefall and Star Flat Ride.